 Here's the correct spelling:

-Some exercises have not been completed.
+Some exercises were not completed.

 The dovecote is not painted.